Mahdi-Alizadeh96/rust-activities/README.md

 ### Activity 9 - Data management using tuples

 - Print whether the y-value of a cartesian coordinate is greater than 5, less than 5, or equal to 5

+### Activity 10 - Working with expressions

+- Print "its big" if a variable is > 100 / Print "its small" if a variable is <= 100